NATURAL COLORS FOR DAIRY

-Since these products are generally refrigerated or frozen and are usually protected from light, a wide array of natural colors for dairy can be used.
-The main stability considerations for choosing a natural color in dairy are pH, heat from pasteurization, and added flavors.
-At a neutral pH, spirulina, turmeric, Emulsitech® beta-carotene, annatto, and beet work well and provide a variety of color options in the yellow to orange and pink to red range.
+Since these products are generally refrigerated or frozen and are usually protected from light, a wide array of natural colours for dairy can be used.
+The main stability considerations for choosing a natural colour in dairy are pH, heat from pasteurisation, and added flavours.
+At a neutral pH, spirulina, turmeric, emSeal® beta-carotene, annatto, and beet work well and provide a variety of colour options in the yellow to orange and pink to red range.
 Care should be taken when using anthocyanins.
 As the pH of a product becomes neutral, anythocyanins will shift from red to purple and may fade over time.

 download our dairy guide